Mo0l1/Mo0l1/README.md

-## Hi there 👋
+## Hi there I'm Mario👋

-<Hi I'm Mario!
 I am a Game Design graduate passionate about contributing to the full game development process.
 I have experience in taking projects from initial planning to digital prototypes and developing concepts from sketches into models.
-My focus was in monetization, game analytics, and user research.!--
+My focus was in monetization, game analytics, and user research.!